 VMLINK variables and tags (but not .MSG) can be passed as parameters on the INVOKE, PARMS, PREEXIT, and EXIT options, or on the corresponding NAMES file tags and control file records.
 VMLINK replaces variables with their values before it calls the routine.

-The PRODA191 nickname entry includes this :INVOKE tag: :invoke.CP MSG \ .til accessed at .fm1 produces this CP message with information about the first minidisk or SFS directory accessed:
+The PRODA191 nickname entry includes this :INVOKE tag:

+:invoke.CP MSG .ti1 accessed at .fm1

-This call to VMLINK address COMMAND 'EXEC VMLINK PRODA191 (NOTYPE'
+This call to VMLINK

+address COMMAND 'EXEC VMLINK PRODA191 (NOTYPE'